inferst/evotars/README.md

 # Evotars

-Show animated chatter's evotars on your stream.
+Show animated evotars on your stream.

 ## Features

-When a chatter send a meassage, the evotar appears with the chat box.
+It's just an app for rendering any characters and processing commands like message, raid, action, etc.

 ## Usage